libinzhangyuan/asio_kcp/readme.txt

 Compile
 1. I using gcc 4.8
-   Other version of gcc should be OK if you succeed the compiling.
+   Other version of gcc that support c++11 should be OK.
+You can compile asio_kcp as verifying.

 2. I using boost 1.58
-   Other version of boost should be OK if you succeed the compiling.
+   Other version of boost should be OK.
+You can compile asio_kcp as verifying.

 3. Build g2log
    download g2log from http://www.codeproject.com/Articles/288827/g-log-An-efficient-asynchronous-logger-using-Cplus#TOC_initialization